-Switzerland has a dense and reliable rail and road network.
+Switzerland has a dense and reliable network.

 Transport – Facts and Figures

-- As well as a 71,520 km-long road network, Switzerland also has 5,200 km of train tracks, a 21,529 km public transport network and 1,384 km of mountain railways.
+Switzerland has a 71,520 km-long road network, 5,200 km of railway lines, a 21,529 km public transport network and 1,000 km of mountain railways.
 Swiss airline flight routes cover 475,480 km.

 At an altitude of 3,454 metres, the Jungfraujoch in the canton of Bern is the highest railway station in Europe.

-- Switzerland has around 1,800 tunnels.
+Switzerland has around 1,800 tunnels.

 Switzerland has around 28,000 public transport stops, in other words one stop every 900 metres.

-- With 15 vessels, the Lake Lucerne Navigation Company has Europe’s largest fleet of self-propelled ships operating on inland waterways.
+With 15 vessels, the Lake Lucerne Navigation Company has Europe’s largest fleet of self-propelled ships operating on inland waterways.

-- With around 2,050 trains passing through every day, Zurich –Altstetten is the busiest railway line in the world.
+With around 2,050 trains passing through every day, Zurich –Altstetten is the busiest railway line in the world.

-- Between 1981 and 2015 the volume of goods freighted by rail and road across the Swiss Alps doubled to 39 million tonnes.
+Between 1981 and 2015, the volume of goods freighted by rail and road across the Swiss Alps doubled to 39 million tonnes.

-- The Vitznau-Rigi line, which opened in 1871, is the oldest mountain railway in Europe.
+The Vitznau-Rigi line, which opened in 1871, is the oldest mountain railway in Europe.

-- The No. 10 route, operated by Baselland Transport (BLT), is the longest tram line in Europe.
-Running from Dornach to Rodersdorf, it covers 25 km, and takes in three cantons (Baselland, Baselstadt, Solothurn) and two countries (Switzerland and France).
+The No. 10 route, operated by Baselland Transport (BLT), is the longest tram line in Europe.
+Running from Dornach to Rodersdorf, it covers 25 km, and takes in three cantons (Basel Land, Basel Stadt, Solothurn) and two countries (Switzerland and France).

 - The automated M2 line of the Lausanne Métro climbs 338 metres, with inclines as steep as 12% in some places.
 This is a world-first for rubber-tyred underground trains.